The Center at Hampton House is a 501(c)(3) [Non-Profit Corporation] eligible for tax-deductible donations.

 Nanci Goldenberg, MA, PA Licensed Behavior Specialist.
 Nanci brings 30 plus years to helping understand and guide clients.
-Nanci holds an MA in Professional Counseling from Arcadia University with Concentration Certifications in Autism and Child & Family Therapy She pasted on the National Counseling Exam October 2017.
+Nanci holds an MA in Professional Counseling from Arcadia University with Concentration Certifications in Autism and Child & Family Therapy.
+She passed the National Counseling Exam October 2017.
 She is a PA licensed Behavior Specialist as of October 2018.
 Nanci provides Child & Family Home/School-Based Therapy, she is also an academic, autism & behavior coach, to help find solutions and strategies for individuals who face challenges in their daily life.
 Nanci serves as a facilitator at the Center at Hampton House, as well as behavior specialist offering counseling services to individuals with autism and intellectual disabilities to promote their acquisition of independent living skills, practical office and business technology skills and skills in professional trades.

 Tatyanna Jamison, Facilitator, Job Coach and Program Assistant.
 A recent graduate of Bloomsburg University of Pennsylvania with a Bachelor’s in Business Management.
 Born and raised in Philadelphia, Tatyanna has overcome adversity as a child and young adult, she is grateful for mentors who helped her to her current success.
 Tatyanna spends her free time going back to the intercity to help mentor others who face similar challenges and show them through example that there is hope for change and a better outcome.
 She enjoys working in a classroom setting facilitating students in work readiness and independent living skills.
 Using her expertise and passion is to connect one-on-one with a client by learning and growing with them!
 Her goal is to make sure we have a 100% success rate with everyone that enters the doors of The Center of Hampton House.